robinhood/faust/docs/userguide/tasks.rst

 CLI Commands
 ============

-As you may already know, you can make your app into an executable, that can start Faust workers, list agents, models and more.
+As you may already know, you can make your project into an executable, that can start Faust workers, list agents, models and more, just by calling ``app.main()``.

+Even if you don't do that, the :program:`faust` program is always available and you can point it to any app:

-The :program:`faust` command is always available, and you can point it to any
+The :program:`faust` command is always available, and you can point it to any app:
-app:

 .. sourcecode:: console

     $ faust -A myapp worker -l info

-To get a list of subcommands supported by the app, you can execute:
+Do this to get a list of subcommands supported by the app:

 .. sourcecode:: console

     $ faust -A myapp --help

-To turn your script into the :program:`faust` command, with the :option:`-A <faust -A>` option already set.
+To turn your script into the :program:`faust` command, with the :option:`-A <faust -A>` option already set, add this to the end of the module:
-For example for the :file:`examples/simple.py` example in the Faust distribution, you can append the following to the end of the file:

 .. sourcecode:: python

     if __name__ == '__main__':
         app.main()

-and you can now execute :file:`examples.simple` as if it was the :program:`faust` program:
+If saved as :file:`simple.py` you can now execute it as if it was the :program:`faust` program:

 .. sourcecode:: console

-    $ python examples/main.py worker -l info
+    $ python simple.py worker -l info

 Custom CLI Commands
 -------------------

-To add a custom command to your app, see for example the :file:`examples/simple.py` file, where an additional `produce` command is added to send example data into the stream processors:
+To add a custom command to your app, see the :file:`examples/simple.py` example in the Faust distribution, where we've added a ``produce`` command used to send example data into the stream processors:

 .. sourcecode:: python